gillian-guide/gillian-guide.github.io/docs/essential-modding/charactersfixes.en.md

 # Trilogy Characters Fixes
 !!! warning "Compatibility"
     This mod can work with any patch.
 However, it's amounts of file replacements may create conflicts with other mods, including [FusionFix](fusionfix.md).
 This project aims to fix the inconsistency of characters between base GTA IV and EFLC.
-You can see the changelog on the [GTAForums thread](https://gtaforums.com/topic/927583-grand-theft-auto-iv-and-episodes-from-liberty-city-characters-fixes/).
+You can see the changelog on the [GTAForums thread](https://gtaforums.com/topic/927583-grand-theft-auto-iv-and-episodes-from-liberty-city-characters-fixes/) - it's big.

 ## Installation { data-search-exclude }
 * Make sure you have [FusionFix](fusionfix.md) installed.